-1. Children up to 1.2 m (3.9 feet) in height can travel for free, but without their own seat or berth.
+1. Children, who are younger than 6 years, can travel for free, but without their own seat or berth.
 A child ticket is needed if a seat or berth is required.

-2. One adult can bring only one child (under 1.2 m) for free.
-If there is only one adult and more than one child, the other children need to buy children’s tickets.
+2. One adult can bring only one child (younger than 6 years) for free.
+If there is only one adult and more than one child, the other children need to buy children's tickets.

-3. Children 12 years of age and under, up to 1.5 m (4.9 feet) in height are eligible for children’s tickets.
-The children’s ticket price is half that of an adult ticket, except for sleeper tickets, which are 75% of the adult ticket price.
+3. Children with a age older than 6 years and younger than 14 years are eligible for the children's tickets policy.
+The children's ticket price is half that of an adult ticket, except for sleeper tickets, which are 75% of the adult ticket price.

-4. Children more than 12 years old or more than 1.5 m (4.9 feet) tall need to buy adult tickets at the full fare.
+4. Children more than 14 years old need to buy adult tickets at the full fare.